Fusion and (non)-rigidity of Virasoro Kac modules in logarithmic minimal models at $(p,q)$-central charge: Intertwining operators and Virasoro tensor categories

 \subsection{Intertwining operators and tensor product modules}

 If $W_1$, $W_2$, $W_3$ are modules for a vertex operator algebra $V$, then an intertwining operator of type $\binom{W_3}{W_1\,W_2}$ is a linear map

-which satisfies properties similar to those satisfied by the vertex operator for $V$ (see for example \cite[Definition 3.10]{HLZ2} for the full definition).
+which satisfies properties similar to those satisfied by $Y_W$ for a $V$-module $W$ (see for example \cite[Definition 3.10]{HLZ2} for the full definition).
 Intertwining operators of type $\binom{W_3}{W_1\,W_2}$ correspond to $V$-module homomorphisms from the fusion tensor product of $W_1$ and $W_2$ into $W_3$ and thus are essential for understanding tensor categories of $V$-modules.

 When $V$ is a (universal or simple) Virasoro vertex operator algebra, the defining properties of an intertwining operator $\mathcal{Y}$ of type $\binom{W_3}{W_1\,W_2}$ become the following: \begin{enumerate}